kdoore/1335GitBook/in-class-feb-4/code-feb-11.md

   if ( count < 0) { //terminate if this conditional test is true
     return; ///don't execute any more code in this function }
-  ///where do we do our task? before the recursive call? float fractionBright = map(len, lenMin, lenMax, 1.0, 0.1);
+  //Set variables for the recursive task float fractionBright = map(len, lenMin, lenMax, 1.0, 0.10);
   float hue = hue( c1) ;
   float sat = saturation (c1);
   float bright = brightness( c1);
   bright *= fractionBright; //reduce bright each time color c2 = color( hue, sat, bright);

+ //Recursive task
    PShape myShape = customEllipse( len, c2); //get a shape based in input values: float len, color c1 shape( myShape, 0, 0); //display a shape
   //make sure our termination variable will meet the termination stop condition recursiveEllipsePattern( len * 0.8, c1, count-1 ); //calls itself - recursive call

-  myShape = customEllipse( -len *0.4, c2); //get a shape based in input values: float len, color c1 shape( myShape, 0, 0); //display a shape
+///where do we do our task? after the recursive call? myShape = customEllipse( -len *0.4, c2); //get a shape based in input values: float len, color c1 shape( myShape, 0, 0); //display a shape

-  ///where do we do our task? after the recursive call?
 }